<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Money clouds judgement.

-A financial planner steps in during this transition and makes sure everyone is treated with dignity and respect.
+A financial life manager steps in during this transition and makes sure everyone is treated with dignity and respect.

 11. Illness or death of a spouse